25 kV AC railway electrification: 2 × 25 kV autotransformer system

-The 2 x 25 system traces its roots back in the upgrading of the electrification of the New York, New Haven and Hartford Railroad witch was electrified in 1907 and upgraded in 1914.
+The 2 x 25 system traces its roots back in the upgrading of the electrification of the New York, New Haven and Hartford Railroad which was electrified in 1907 and upgraded in 1914.
 The line was initially electrified with 11 kV 25 Hz system and then upgraded as "2 x 11 kV" system (but it was never named in this way).

 Although the railroad considered the 1907 electrification highly successful, two problems required an ultimate redesign of the transmission system.
 The first was electromagnetic interference in adjacent, parallel telegraph and telephone wires caused by the high currents in the traction power system.

 The second was that the system's geographic growth and the evolving state of electrical technology created a need for higher transmission voltages.
 The railroad could have simply raised the operating voltage of the entire system, however this would have required all the catenary insulators to be upgraded to withstand a higher potential, and replacement of all the locomotive high voltage equipment.
 And while higher transmission voltages had become common in the seven years since the initial electrification, generators were still limited by economics to a maximum output voltage of around 11 kV.

 The solution decided upon by the railroad, after several years of study, was a balanced autotransformer system.